bpeacock44/AmQUB-Pipeline/01_mbio_tutorial.md

 IMPORTANT NOTE: At this stage, the map file should contain the barcodes for ALL SAMPLES present in the fastq file or the results may contain undetected errors.

+If you are confused about the mapping file, there are some more notes [here](#more-mapping-file-details).

 ## Part 2

 ### USAGE